IT Equipment Catalogue

 Webcam

-Desktops don't have a webcam and the camera on some of the older laptops might not have the best picture.
+Desktops don't have a webcam and the camera on an older laptop might not have the best picture.
 If you're using a desktop, or you'd like a separate camera for your laptop, you can buy a webcam.
-There are several on the XMA Hub, we recommend these:
+There are several on the XMA website, we recommend this one:

-If you are travelling with your laptop, a case is useful to keep it all together with your cables, headset etc. There are various types available on XMA.
+If you are travelling with your laptop, even if it's from home to work and back again, you should protect it with a slip case, rucksack or laptop bag.
+A bag is also useful to keep all your cables, headset etc. together.
+There are various types available on the XMA page on Unit4 marketplace (Agresso), or via search on XMA website.

 University of Reading cookie policy